 We also have two or three work days each growing season; in the spring, mid-summer, and again in the fall.
 Those days are helping others that have fallen behind in their plot maintenance, rejuvenation of common areas, planting perennials, and more.
 There's always more work than helpers and it's a good opportunity to earn your hours.

-If you have any questions or suggestions feel free to call me before 8 PM at 423-833-1420 or email at: email@example.com I hope to see some of you in the garden.
+If you have any questions or suggestions feel free to call me before 8 PM at 423-833-1420 or email at: email@example.com.
+You may also contact co-manager Theresa Marlow 423-502-0549.
+I hope to see some of you in the garden.

 Nancy Shilling, Class of 2013